 03.01 Inspection Scoping

 The major phases of PRP are typically design and planning, removal and replacement, and post-installation verification and testing.
 The licensee’s design and planning phase may begin several years before replacement.
-Contracts for ressurizer procurement have been issued three or more years before replacement.
+Contracts for pressurizer procurement have been issued three or more years before replacement.
 The licensee may install temporary or permanent modifications to support the PRP well in advance of the PRP outage.
 Significant design work and outage planning may be completed a year before the outage.

 An early review of the licensee’s PRP scope and schedule will provide advance opportunity to identify special inspection needs and plan the design and planning phase inspections.
 For the significant support modifications installed prior to the outage, inspection before the PRP outage is recommended.
 About a year before the PRP outage, the licensee’s outage scope and schedule should be detailed enough to develop the inspection plan for review of onsite work.
 Inspection planning has typically been performed by a region-based inspector with input from the resident inspector.

+Also, refer to Appendix B, “Temporary Containment Opening Review Guidance,” of this procedure for additional guidance.

+The inspection should focus on PRP activities that verify proper restoration of pressure boundaries of the RCS, secondary systems, and containment systems, exclusion of foreign materials, and plant modifications that could affect plant risk during subsequent plant operation.

+This procedure lists certain baseline inspection procedures (IPs) to be used to perform parts of the inspection effort.
+The scope and depth of the inspection of these parts and the inspection hours credited to the baseline inspections should be in accordance with the guidance in this procedure.
+Inspection planning for the baseline inspections should consider the extended schedule for the PRP and the prudent management of baseline inspection hours.

+The inspector should contact the NRR project manager to obtain any specific technical input related to the inspection from NRR licensing review of any licensee PRP submittal.

 03.02 Design and Planning Inspections

-Inspection samples of permanent and temporary plant modifications for the PRP should be selected and reviewed as a part of the baseline inspection using IP 71111.18, and IP 71111.21M.
+Inspection samples of permanent and temporary plant modifications for the PRP should be selected and reviewed as a part of the baseline inspection using applicable portions of IP 71111.18, “Plant Modifications,” and IP 71111.21M, “Comprehensive Engineering Team Inspection.”

-10 CFR 50.59 evaluations and screening for such evaluations for selected modifications related to PRP should be reviewed using IP 71111.21M.
+Title 10 CFR 50.59 evaluations and screening for such evaluations for selected modifications related to PRP should be reviewed using applicable portions of IP 71111.21M.

-The inspection should verify that (1) key ressurizer design aspects such as those listed below, and ressurizer modifications, and the designs of other related significant modifications are reviewed and approved in accordance with procedures and (2) replacement materials and components meet the appropriate design technical requirements.
-Those technical requirements include the applicable codes and standards, NRC requirements, and other commitments made by the licensee in the FSAR.
+The inspection should verify that (1) key pressurizer design aspects such as those listed below, and pressurizer modifications, and the designs of other related significant modifications are reviewed and approved in accordance with procedures and (2) replacement materials and components meet the appropriate design technical requirements.
+Those technical requirements include the applicable codes and standards, NRC requirements, and other commitments made by the licensee in the UFSAR.

-The inspection should review design attributes those outlined in IP 71111.18, and 71111.21M.
+The inspection should review design attributes like those outlined in IPs 71111.18, and 71111.21M.

 The following list illustrates typical topics that may need to be reviewed:

-....
+the cumulative and synergistic effects, if any, of the pressurizer, related design changes, and other modifications completed during the outage on transient and accident analyses.

+adherence to and reconciliation of ASME code requirements.

+compliance with regulatory requirements including the incorporation of inservice inspection requirements of 10 CFR 50.55a (g).

+The surge pipe connected to the bottom of the pressurizer has experienced cracking because of severe temperature transients during insurge and outsurge evolution.
+The inspector should verify in the field that the fit-up between the surge pipe and new pressurizer is within design tolerance before the licensee makes the weld joint.